Vishing: Scamming by Phone

 - A call offering a special discount or an unexpected prize.

-- A call telling you that purchases have been made to your credit card.
+- A call telling you that large purchases have been made to your credit card.

 - Most robo-call offers.